LakshMundhada/Real-Time-Fraudulent-Transaction-Analytics-Pipeline/README.md

 - **Streaming Data**: Streamed through Confluent Kafka, representing real-time credit card transactions.

 ### Technologies Used
+- **AWS RDS**: Database for storing unique customer information securely.
 - **Apache Spark**: Processes and analyzes streaming and historical transaction data.
 - **AWS S3**: Stores analyzed data and serves as a data source for AWS Glue.
-- **AWS Glue**: Used for crawling data, cataloging schemas, and preparing data for analysis.
+- **AWS Crawler**: Used for crawling data, cataloguing schemas, and preparing data for analysis.
 - **Athena**: Enables ad-hoc querying of data stored in S3 via the Glue Data Catalog.
 - **Tableau**: Visualizes insights derived from the analyzed data, facilitating interactive exploration.
 - **AWS CloudFormation**: Automates the deployment and management of AWS resources.